2007 Hawaii Warriors football team: San Jose State

-New Mexico State (WAC)

-Previous meeting: Hawaii 49 @ New Mexico State 30 (2006)
+New Mexico State

-The 14th-ranked University of Hawai`i football team defeated New Mexico State, 50–13, Saturday night, in a Western Athletic Conference game in front of a season-high 41,218 on Homecoming at Aloha Stadium.
+The 17th-ranked University of Hawai`i football team defeated New Mexico State, 50–13, Saturday night, in a Western Athletic Conference game in front of a season-high 41,218 on Homecoming at Aloha Stadium.
 Hawai`i improves to 8–0 on the year and 5–0 in the WAC, while New Mexico State falls to 4–5 and 1–3.
 The 8–0 start marks the best for UH since 1973 and are one of only five undefeated teams in the country.

 Heisman Trophy candidate Colt Brennan became the school's all-time career touchdown leader after throwing six against the Aggies.
 He has 119 in his career and surpassed Timmy Chang's previous mark of 117.
 In addition, Brennan ranks second all-time in NCAA and WAC history and trails former BYU quarterback Ty Detmer's record of 121.

 "I was obviously happy with the result, but we're going to have to play better the next few games", UH head coach June Jones said.
 "Colt was not at his best tonight, but six touchdowns is still pretty good.
 I hope the week off gets him and the team healthy and ready for Fresno."

 After tossing an interception on his first pass attempt, Brennan drove the Warriors 65 yards in five plays, hitting Jason Rivers on a 16-yard touchdown pass to put UH on top 6–0.
 Place kicker Dan Kelly missed the extra-point attempt, snapping his streak of 50 straight this season and 69 consecutive over the past two years.

 Brennan finished the game completing 29-of-46 for 425 yards.
 He surpassed the 400-yard mark for the fourth time this season and the 17th time in his career.

 "What I learned last year is that don't pay any attention to records or stats", Brennan said.
 "This offense and this team is not about that but about the 'W' – that is our mentality."

 Hawai`i struck again in the first quarter as Brennan found Ryan Grice-Mullen on a fade route in the left corner of the end zone to put UH up 13–0.